This topic describes how to create, search, maintain, and delete vector indexes in OceanBase Database.

 Notice

-This feature is supported in V4.3.5 BP3 and later.
-Currently, only IVF indexes are supported.
+This feature is available starting from V4.3.5 BP3 and only supports IVF indexes.

 OceanBase Database provides an automatic performance optimization mechanism for IVF indexes.
 This mechanism improves search performance by managing cache and performing regular maintenance.